We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 What is harassment?

-Harassment is unwanted physical, verbal or non-verbal behaviour related to a relevant protected characteristic, which may intentionally or unintentionally violate an individual’s dignity or create an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+Harassment is unwanted physical, verbal or non-verbal behaviour related to a relevant protected characteristic, which may intentionally or unintentionally violate an individual’s dignity or create an intimidating, hostile, degrading, humiliating or offensive environment.
+In discrimination law (Equality Act 2010) there are 3 types of harassment:

 - Harassment related to certain protected characteristics